apache/flink/docs/ops/upgrading.md

 the Flink installation with the new version.
 This step can depend on how you are running Flink in your cluster (e.g. standalone, on Mesos, ...).

-If you are unfamiliar with installing Flink in your cluster, please read the [clusters and deployment setup documentation]({{ site.baseurl }}/ops/deployment/cluster_setup.html).
+If you are unfamiliar with installing Flink in your cluster, please read the [deployment and cluster setup documentation]({{ site.baseurl }}/ops/deployment/cluster_setup.html).

 ### STEP 3: Resume the job under the new Flink version from savepoint.